CorsixTH/CorsixTH/CONTRIBUTING.md

 ## Enhancement/Suggestions ##

-If you want to make a suggestion, please use the *Feature Request* option when making a new issue.
+To suggest an enhancement, open a new [issue](https://github.com/CorsixTH/CorsixTH/issues/new/choose) and click the *Feature Request* button.
 It will provide all the information needed to evaluate the suggestion or enhancement.\

 ![image](https://user-images.githubusercontent.com/20030128/123638352-fc609400-d816-11eb-88ad-11030e041fc4.png)